What is a Delaware Series LLC?

 EINs are obtained through the IRS by filing Form SS-4.
 You can apply for an EIN online, by phone, or by mail.

 Can a Delaware Series LLC do business in other states?

-Only certain states and territories other than Delaware recognize Series LLCs.
-District of Columbia, Illinois, Iowa, Kansas, Minnesota, Montana, Nevada, North Dakota, Oklahoma, Tennessee, Texas, Utah, Wisconsin, and Puerto Rico allow the formation of Series LLCs.
-California has established rules for foreign Series LLCs operating in the state, but does not allow the formation of Series LLCs.
+Only certain states and territories other than Delaware allow the formation of Series LLCs, including Alabama, the District of Columbia, Illinois, Indiana, Iowa, Kansas, Missouri, Montana, Nevada, Oklahoma, Puerto Rico, Tennessee, Texas, Utah, and Wyoming.
+California has established rules for foreign Series LLCs operating in the state, but does not allow the formation of in-state Series LLCs.

 Series of a Delaware LLC can operate outside our state, but do so at their own risk, as the Series LLC has not been tested in court.
 Each series would need to register as a foreign entity doing business in the state.

 Many other states will likely adopt rules concerning Series LLCs once the IRS formalizes its rules.

 Can a Delaware Series LLC have different members for different series?

 Yes, Series LLC members or managers can be associated with different series.
 These designations should get made in your Series LLC operating agreement.

 What are the advantages of Delaware Series LLCs?

 The lack of court decisions concerning the Series LLC may make some entrepreneurs wary, but if the Series LLC is going be upheld as it is written into law, it’s going to be in Delaware where businesses have their own court system.